elBukkit/MagicPlugin/Magic/MIGRATION.md

 # Migration Notes

+## 7.9.1

+ - RecallSpell was removed, use RecallAction instead.
+ - Take note of all the deprecated spells you're using, they will show in logs in startup and will be removed in future versions!

 ## 7.6.9

  - Action parameters embedded in the "actions" tree no longer inherit down to child actions